garden-io/garden/docs/getting-started/5-min-quickstart.md

 For other architectures and more detailed instructions, please see the [official minikube docs](https://minikube.sigs.k8s.io/docs/start/).

-Once if you installed minikube, you can start it with:
+Once you've installed minikube, you can start it with:

 ```sh
 minikube start